owid/etl/README.md

 poetry run walkthrough walden
 ```

-and then follow the instructions (two more steps are ran subsequently with `poetry run walkthrough meadow` and `poetry run walkthrough garden`). `walkthrough grapher` step has not been implemented yet.
+and then follow the instructions (two more steps are ran subsequently with `poetry run walkthrough meadow` and `poetry run walkthrough garden`).

 In case you only want to get a better intuition of the process and see what files get generated, run